dhruvvagadiya/BulkyBook/README.md

 Website from which user can buy books in Bulk.

-E-Commerce website that has four types of users (Admin, Employee, End User, Company User)
+E-Commerce website that has four types of users (Admin, Employee, End User, Company User) Use of MSSQL server to store the data

 ## Features
 + Has implementation of **Identity Management** using dotnet MVC